couchbase/cbft/DESIGN.md

 configurable number of vbucket moves have occurred for efficiency (see rebalance-flow.txt)

+This might prevent huge disk space blowup on rebalance (MB-6799?).

 ## RPMOVE - Partition Moves Controlled Under Rebalance.

 During rebalance, ns_server limits outgoing moves to a single vbucket per node for efficiency (see rebalance-flow.txt).
 Same should be the case for PIndex reassignments.

+See "rebalanceMovesBeforeCompaction".

 ## RSPREAD - Rebalance Resource Spreading.